thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/kendo-saleshub-search-box.md

         .ServerFiltering(true)
     )

-We setup the DataSource for the AutoComplete to call our search method on the **SearchController** and we tell it do server-side filtering when it queries for data.
+We set up the DataSource for the AutoComplete to call our search method on the **SearchController** and we tell it do server-side filtering when it queries for data.

     .DataTextField("OrderNumber")